paprika-mika/der-eigene/README.md

 My second transcoding concept is based on the experience of hearing a poem.
 Either through just sound, or sound and visuals, a poem becomes an experience.

-Mp4 files of poems and their translation
+Listen to some selected poems [HERE](https://drive.google.com/drive/folders/1U-9SlbJxWJwtxpqLrNkoq-BxQ0J4_4yy?usp=sharing)

 ### **_Concept 3_**